lambda-dom/trisagion/docs/readme.md

 run (Parser p) = p
 ```

-The original parsing function `s -> a` is recovered, minus the error term, as
+The original notion parsing function `s -> a` is recovered, minus the error term, as

 ```haskell
 eval :: Parser s e a -> s -> Either e a eval p = fmap fst . run p
 ```

-Fixing the format `Format s`, and minus the error handling, `eval` is the inverse of `serialize`.
+Minus the error handling, `eval` ought to be the inverse of `serialize`.

-## B. 2.
-One implication and one design decision.
+### A. 1.
+2. One implication and one design decision.

 An immediate implication of the type signature of a parsing function is that it is all-or-nothing: _either_ it throws an error _or_ (exclusive or) it succeeds, returning the pair of the parsed result and the rest of the input.